meganyyu/Prolific/README.md

 **Possible future iterations??**
 - More gamification of the app
     - Users can set thread types to change the pacing of the thread's storyline - normal, speed-round, etc.
+    - Temporary threads - have the option to make an entire thread deletable - anyone who submits to that thread will be notified that the entire thread is deletable
     - Users can collect points based on how many times their snippets have won?